PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 This was to be another Christmas away from home in a foreign land.
 Of all the things we celebrate in Canada, Xmas is easily the one I miss most, as it is always family time.
 My wife celebrated with gusto and overindulged our children with endless gifts starting on Xmas eve, stockings full of stuff more than most kids got for an entire Christmas early in the morning, and then the “big stuff” under the tree.
 Christmas dinner was always a grand affair.
 We rarely had company and it was only our family.

-In my travels, the only thing I find at all possible is to try to find a like-minded traveler to have Christmas dinner.
+In my travels, the only thing I find at all possible is to try to find a like-minded traveller to have Christmas dinner.
 That too has been rare and has only happened twice in 15 years.

 One of my most memorable Christmas’ was in New Zealand.
 I had been picked up by a Maori man to drive me to the start of one of the Great Walks.
 We had cleaned up the property on the 21st filling a truck and then went to his brother-in-law’s who was the foreman at a sheep ranch.
-It was a memorable day watching the dog’s herd sheep.
+It was a memorable day watching the dogs herd sheep.
 We cut out 21 sheep in a hilarious hour without the dogs and butchered three for Xmas.

 I did the walk on Dec 22-24, slept in my tent next to his house on the 24th, and then was included in their Christmas.
-He was the second husband of the woman who had 8 kids with #1, a child in diapers with #2, and was almost ready to pop #10.
+He was the second husband of the woman who had 8 kids with #1, a child in diapers with #2 and was almost ready to pop #10.
 Xmas dinner was a “hangi” where a pit is dug and the sheep and vegetables are cooked using rocks covered with leaves and dirt.

 LAHORE